How to Set a Marketing Budget

 More often than not, you’ll find that your online competition is different to your offline competition.

-Luckily, most SEO agents, like Inc Studio, will do the research and discover who your online competitors are.
 With this information, you can gain a better understanding of what types of content you should be creating and how much money should be spent on marketing compared to your competition.

 From here, an SEO company can help set out SEO goals to ensure your marketing strategy is focused on certain KPIs.